nikvoronin/awesome-time-paradox-movies/README.md

 ## Movies

 [The Tomorrow War](https://www.imdb.com/title/tt9777666/) (2021)
 The world is stunned when a group of time travelers arrive from the year 2051 to deliver an urgent message: Thirty years in the future, mankind is losing a global war against a deadly alien species.
 The only hope for survival is for soldiers and civilians from the present to be transported to the future and join the fight.
-Among those recruited is high school teacher and family man Dan Forester.
-Determined to save the world for his young daughter, Dan teams up with a brilliant scientist and his estranged father in a desperate quest to rewrite the fate of the planet.

 **[Tenet](https://www.imdb.com/title/tt6723592/)** (2020)
 Armed with only one word, Tenet, and fighting for the survival of the entire world, a Protagonist journeys through a twilight world of international espionage on a mission that will unfold in something beyond real time.